Skip to main content

 How many lakes have round goby?

-Round Goby has been documented in 15 lakes, 13 in Minnesota and 2 in Wisconsin.
+Round Goby has been documented in 19 graded lakes: 9 in Illinois, 7 in Minnesota, 2 in Wisconsin, 1 in Michigan.

 Does round goby affect water quality?